 The Medicinal Uses and Health Benefits of Oregon Grape Root

-Berberine is well researched and has been found to be highly antibacterial, anti-inflammatory, helps lower cholesterol, improve insulin metabolism in diabetic patients, and has anti-tumor effects.
-It can also be applied topically to wounds to help prevent infections and speed healing.
+Berberine is well researched and has been found to help lower cholesterol, improve insulin metabolism in diabetic patients, and has anti-tumor effects.
+It can also be applied topically to wounds to help speed healing.

 If you have Oregon Grape growing near you, the purple "grapes" that ripen in August are edible.
 While fairly tart and astringent when fresh, they make a delicious jam or syrup and are packed full of antioxidants.